Darkul1994/fruits_classification/README.md

 * Python - version 3.7

 ## Setup
-You need to copy images from the fruits dataset into the project directory to train the model and place them into the data directory in fruits_train and fruits_test directories.
+You need to copy images from the fruits data set into the project directory to train the model and place them into the data directory in fruits_train and fruits_test directories.
   * data
       * fruits_test